scottgit/scottgit/README.md

 # About Scott Smith

 I'm glad you are interested in me!
 Here are some points that highlight my diverse background and that may be of interest to you.
-You might be interested as well in my [LinkedIn profile](https://www.linkedin.com/in/one-scott-smith/) or my [AngelList profile](https://angel.co/u/scott-smith-152).
+You might be interested as well in my [LinkedIn profile](https://www.linkedin.com/in/one-scott-smith/) or my [AngelList profile](https://angel.co/u/scott-smith-152) or [my portfolio](https://scottgit.github.io/).

 ## The Technical Highlights